 Make sure you account for this deduction in your loan request.
 For example, if you need a $20,000 loan and there is a 3% origination fee, be sure to request $20,600 because 3% of $20,000 is $600.

-A helpful tool in determining the best interest rate and applicable fees is the loan’s annual percentage rate, or APR.
+A helpful tool in determining the best interest rate and applicable fees is the loan’s annual percentage rate or APR.
 This number helps you compare offers that have different rates and fees to see which is better on an annual basis.

 However, APR does not account for the loan term, which is the amount of time it will take you to pay off your loan.
 A loan may have an extremely low interest rate, but if it takes 10 years to pay off, you might actually end up paying a lot more in interest.

-There are clearly a lot of variables when figuring out how much interest you’ll be paying on a loan with bad credit.
+There are a lot of variables to consider when figuring out how much interest you’ll be paying.
 Let’s look at an example to help put these facts and numbers into context.

 According to Experian, the average length of a new car loan is 67 months and the average loan amount is $28,711.
 For simplicity’s sake, let’s say you get a 60-month (five year) loan for $28,000.
 Here is how MyFICO estimates different credit scores to stack up in the same scenario.

-The differences in the amount of interest paid over the life of the loan is jaw-dropping: a person in the lowest range pays nearly $9,500 more than someone in the highest range.
+The differences in the amount of interest paid over the life of the loan are jaw-dropping: a person in the lowest range pays nearly $9,500 more than someone in the highest range.
 So you wouldn’t be paying $28,000 for that new car, you’d actually end up paying almost $37,500.

-Bumping your score up just 31 points from a 589 to a 620 could save over $4,600 in this scenario.
+Bumping your credit score up just 31 points from a 589 to a 620 could save over $4,600 in this scenario.
 Think of how many paychecks that adds up to before you decide on getting a loan with a bad credit score.

 Should you fix your credit before applying for a loan?

 It’s always better to get a head start on the process rather than waiting for a financial emergency.
-If you don’t absolutely need the money right away, take the time to fix your credit now so you can save big when you are ready to borrow.
+If you don’t need the money right away, take the time to fix your credit now so you can save big when you are ready to borrow.